alexrudall/ai-engine/README.md

 ## Dummy app

-Run the dummy app from the root of the project with `bin/dev`.
+Run the dummy app from the root of the project with `bin/dev` in one tab and `bin/rails s` in another (so debugger will work).

 ## Tests